MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **A supported RMS deployment:**

-    - All releases of AD RMS from Windows Server 2008 through Windows Server 2012 R2 support a migration to Azure RMS:
+    - The following releases of AD RMS support a migration to Azure RMS:

-        - Windows Server 2008 (x86 or x64)

         - Windows Server 2008 R2 (x64)

         - Windows Server 2012 (x64)